KitchenAid 5-Cup Review

 Should You Buy the KitchenAid 5-Cup?

-While its small size is ideal for those in small living quarters or limited storage room, the price and performance of the KitchenAid 5-Cup is underwhelming considering the competition in our review of the best food processors.
+While its small size is ideal for those in small living quarters or limited storage room, the price and performance of the KitchenAid 5-Cup is underwhelming considering the competition in our review of food processors.
 There are other options that are both cheaper and better performers.

 What Other Food Processors Should You Consider?